U.S. Army Corps of Engineers civil works controversies: Wetlands jurisdiction

 The US Supreme Court has addressed environmental regulation by the Corps of Engineers three times in the last two decades.
 In 1985, the Supreme Court ruled 9–0 that the Clean Water Act extended to wetlands adjacent to open waters.
 They left open the question about wetlands not adjacent to Federal waters (United States v.
 Riverside Bayview Homes, Inc., 474 U.S. 121 (1985)) (see Bayview Homes in Regulatory takings).
-In 2001, the Court further decided 5–4 that the CWA does not cover areas that had filled with water (Solid Waste Agency of Northern Cook Cty. v.
+In 2001, the Court further decided 5–4 that the CWA does not cover areas that had filled with water (Solid Waste Agency of Northern Cook City. v.
 Army Corps of Engineers, 531 U.S. 159 (2001)).
-The Corps of Engineers had claimed authority over the site by saying that migratory birds used the pond as habitat but were overruled by the Supreme Court because they were claiming powers not granted by Congress by attempting to extend its jurisdiction to ponds with no connection to navigable waters.
+The Corps of Engineers had claimed authority over the site by saying that migratory birds used the pond as habitat, but were overruled by the Supreme Court because they were claiming powers not granted by Congress by attempting to extend its jurisdiction to ponds with no connection to navigable waters.

 The Court's most recent ruling was in June 2006 in Rapanos v.
 United States.
 At issue was the way the Federal government regulates the nation's wetlands under the Clean Water Act.
 The law has been contentious with property owners because it requires a permit for filling and dredging wetlands that empty into navigable waters and their tributaries.
 Developers have long challenged the Corps' right to regulate wetlands that are not free-flowing into navigable waters.
-Narrowly avoiding gutting of the Clean Water Act, the Supreme Court voted 5–4 to send the case back to the lower courts for a ruling.
+Narrowly avoiding the gutting of the Clean Water Act, the Supreme Court voted 5–4 to send the case back to the lower courts for a ruling.

-Chief Justice John Roberts wrote, "It is unfortunate that no opinion commands a majority of the court on precisely how to read Congress' limits on the reach of the Clean Water Act.
+Chief Justice John Roberts wrote, "It is unfortunate that no opinion commands a majority of the court on precisely how to read Congress's limits on the reach of the Clean Water Act.
 Lower courts and regulated entities will now have to feel their way on a case-by-case basis."

 Wetlands jurisdiction by the Corps of Engineers will, for the foreseeable future, remain contentious.